Coolshanlan/HighlightTranslator/README.md

 ```
 ### Parameters
 1. inputtext: The text that you want to translate
-2. sourcelanguage: Input text language
+2. sourcelanguage: The language of the input text language
-3. targetlanguage: Output result language
+3. targetlanguage: The language of the output result language
-> You can see all of the supportive languages in language.txt
+> You can refer to `language.txt` for all the languages supported.
 ### Return
 1. result: The most common result
 2. allresult: All of the results
-3. detect_language: Detecting language of the input text
+3. detect_language: Detecting the language of the input text
-4. revise: Revising suggest of the input text that is misspelled
+4. revise: Suggestion when the text is seemingly misspelled

 ## :bookmark_tabs: Config.json
 ``` python